Sample Ingestion

 Gene column - the name of the column that refers to the gene ID or gene symbol.
 Supported IDs are Ensemble and Entrez.
 Applies to CSV file inputs.

-Transformed counts - whether you are uploading normalized and log-transformed counts.
+Normalized counts - whether you are uploading normalized counts.

 Strip prefix characters - whether you would like the platform to strip one or more characters from the beginning of the sample names.
 This is useful if your sample names are numeric only, but the output was generated in R, which adds an X.